rajattjainn/CV/Object Detection/Yolo v3/Yolo Train.md

 The functions to calculate loss can be found in [utils.py](utils.py) class:  calculate_loss and individual_loss.
 Both the functions are self-explanatory and have in-line comments added.

 ### Results
-[Update April 22]: Loss isn't decreasing after the first epoch.
+[Status April 22]: Loss isn't decreasing after the first epoch.
 Need to dig deeper